mcansky/Oakpot/README.md

 To be able to use the Oakpot added methods the class you are going to extend must define an instance method or attribute called "phone_number".

-Including the Oakpot::Message module in a class will add the capacity to trigger sms to the number returned by the "phone_number" method.
-A string will be necessary (the message itself).
+Including the Oakpot::Message module in a class will add the capacity to trigger sms to (or from) the object's number.
+See below for details.

-Including the Oakpot::Call module in a class will add the capacity to trigger calls to the number returned by the "phone_number" method.
-A valid phone number will be necessary as parameter (yours or the one you want to be connected with the number provided by the object).
+Including the Oakpot::Call module in a class will add the capacity to trigger calls between the object's number and the number you provide.
+See below for details.

 You will also need to do a bit of setup somewhere in your code.
 A Rails initializer will do nicely :